 These battery heated insoles will ensure that there is a significant amount of heat coming from within your boot throughout the day.
 This will guarantee that your feet will stay warm and you will not have to be worried about chilly toes.

 Similar to the snow deer socks a great benefit of these insoles is that they fit comfortably in your boot.
-As we stated earlier bulkier heating methods such as disposable foot warmers can take up a large portion of room where your toes typically rest.
+As we stated earlier bulkier heating methods such as disposable foot warmers can take up a large amount of space where your toes typically rest.

-This is not an issue with these insoles as they will simply replace the current insoles you have in your boots.
+This is not an issue with these insoles.
+They will simply replace the current insoles you have in your boots.

 Another great benefit is that one size fits all for this model.
-These insoles can simply be cut down to the preferred size of your boot and then must simply be slated in.
+Simply cut down the insole to the preferred size of your boot.

-Again, similar to the Snow Deer option the only real negative we saw from this product is that it has to be recharged after each use.
-This is somewhat of a hassle and adds one more step to getting ready but once it becomes a habit the charging of your insoles will become second nature.
+Similar to the Snow Deer option recharging after each use is the only real negative we saw from this product.
+This is somewhat of a hassle and adds one more step to getting ready.
+But once it becomes a habit the charging of your insoles will become second nature.

 All in all, these heated insoles are just another great option for skiers looking to keep their feet warm on the hill.
 Again this option is especially helpful for those skiers that prefer to have a tight ski boot and don’t feel like they can fit in disposable foot warmers.